Steuv1871/dotfiles/README.md

 # dotfiles
-my dotfiles for Garuda Hyperland
+my dotfiles for Garuda Hyperland (I use Arch BTW)